-Predicting maneuverability of ships is considered as one of the most challenging topics in ship hydrodynamics.
-Maneuvering simulations are generally conducted by using CFD-based or systembased (SB) methods.
+Prediction of maneuverability of ships is one of the most challenging topics in ship hydrodynamics.
+Maneuvering simulations are generally carried out by using CFD-based or system-based (SB) methods.
 CFD-based method can be defined as a direct simulation of the actual maneuvering motion, including the steering rudder and rotating propeller (Bhushan et al., 2009; Carrica et al., 2013; Broglia et al., 2015; Ohashi et al., 2018; Duman and Bal, 2019).
-From practical perspective, this approach is not feasible as it requires enourmous computational power to perform full time-domain simulations.
+From practical point of view, this approach is not feasible as it requires enourmous computational power to perform full time-domain simulations.
 On the other hand, SB methods include the solution of equations of motion for every time step using the previously calculated hydrodynamic derivatives.
-The latter method is more practical than the former.
-However, accuracy of these calculations directly depends on selected mathematical model and hydrodynamic derivatives involved (Guo and Zou, 2017; Toxopeus et al., 2018; Sukas et al., 2019).
-In the recent literature, current trend to express the hydrodynamic forces and moments is adopting either Abkowitz model (Abkowitz, 1964) or MMG model (Ogawa and Kasai, 1978; Yoshimura, 2005; Yasukawa and Yoshimura, 2015).
-In Abkowitz model; hull, rudder and propeller are considered as one rigid body, and equations of motion are defined by third-order Taylor series function.
-On contrary to Abkowitz model, MMG model is a simplified mathematical model that decomposes total hydrodynamic force and moment acting on the ship into hull, rudder and propeller components.
+The latter method is much more practical than the former one, however it's accuracy directly depends on the selected mathematical model and the hydrodynamic derivatives involved (Guo and Zou, 2017; Toxopeus et al., 2018; Sukas et al., 2019).
+In the recent literature, current trend to express the hydrodynamic forces and moments is to use either Abkowitz model (Abkowitz, 1964) or MMG model (Ogawa and Kasai, 1978; Yoshimura, 2005; Yasukawa and Yoshimura, 2015).
+In Abkowitz model; hull, rudder and propeller are considered as one rigid body, and equations of motion are defined by using a function based on third-order Taylor series.
+Unlike Abkowitz model, MMG model is a simplified mathematical model that decomposes total hydrodynamic force and moment acting on the ship into hull, rudder and propeller components.
 One of the biggest advantages of MMG model is that it allows to take the hull-rudder-propeller interactions into account.
-There are various maneuvering simulation results using MMG model with different modified versions (Fang et al., 2005; Kang et al., 2008; He et al., 2016; Yasukawa et al., 2019).
+Many results of maneuvering simulations have been presented so far using MMG model with different modified versions (Fang et al., 2005; Kang et al., 2008; He et al., 2016; Yasukawa et al., 2019).

 There are several prediction methods proposed in literature to determine the hydrodynamic derivatives in MMG models (Sukas et al., 2017a; Sukas et al., 2017b).
-For example, Yasukawa and Yoshimura (2015) carried out circular motion tests (CMT) to obtain the hydrodynamic derivatives and it was noted that CMT is a suitable method since it has zero frequency of motion which reduces the uncertainties for hydrodynamic forces and moment.
+For example, Yasukawa and Yoshimura (2015) carried out circular motion tests (CMT) to obtain the hydrodynamic derivatives and it was noted that CMT is a suitable method since it has a zero frequency of motion which reduces the uncertainties for hydrodynamic forces and moment.
 PMM (Planar Motion Mechanism) tests are also widely used to determine the hydrodynamic derivatives (Cura-Hochbaum, 2011; Obreja et al. 2012; Sakamoto et al., 2012; Yoon et al., 2015; Duman and Bal, 2017).
-Accuracy of results based on the selection of PMM motion frequency and amplitude may even change.
-However, this issue can be handled if PMM motion parameters are selected properly according to ITTC Recommendations (ITTC 7.5-02-06-02, 2014).
-Recent study has shown that changing the advancing speed of ship in PMM tests has a significant effect on the hydrodynamic derivatives in MMG model (Zhang et al., 2019).
-In addition to these methods, Liu et al. (2017) presented an integrated empirical maneuvering model for inland vessels.
-Furthermore, all hydrodynamic derivatives and propeller/rudder parameters in MMG model were estimated by various regression formulas selected from literature.
-On the other hand, system identification techniques have also been used for estimation of the hydrodynamic derivatives (Zhang and Zou, 2013; Sutulo and Soares, 2014; Yin et al., 2015; Xu et al., 2019).
+Accuracy of results based on the selection of PMM motion frequency and amplitude may even change, however this issue can be handled if PMM motion parameters are selected properly according to ITTC Recommendations (ITTC 7.5-02-06-02, 2014).
+A recent study has shown that changing the advancing speed of ship in PMM tests has a significant effect on the hydrodynamic derivatives in MMG model (Zhang et al., 2019).
+In addition to these methods, Liu et al. (2017) presented an integrated empirical maneuvering model for inland vessels and all hydrodynamic derivatives and propeller/rudder parameters in MMG model were estimated by various regression formulas from literature.
+On the other hand, system identification techniques have been also used for estimation of hydrodynamic derivatives (Zhang and Zou, 2013; Sutulo and Soares, 2014; Yin et al., 2015; Xu et al., 2019).
 In order to predict maneuverability of any ship using system-based approach, these methods can be utilized to obtain the hydrodynamic derivatives, propeller/rudder parameters.